mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/DialogReference.md

     - body: If set to `true`, the full body of all responses are logged.
     - headers: If set to `true`, only the headers of all responses are logged.
   - returnInternalErrorDetails: If set to `true`, the cause errors with code 500 are sent to the client.
+  - includeLinksInResults: If set to `false``, the results do not include navigation links.

 #### Default REST Service Options